The Concept of Beer Money and Making Money Online

 The reality of Turk is that scripts and browser extensions are a HUGE part of doing well there.
 There’s a lot of people requesting work on Turk and not all of them are fair or pay well.
 Some reject a lot which can impact the types of jobs you can get as well.
 It’s important to avoid those if you want to do well.

 And doing well is the second reason why Turk is so popular.
 It’s that you can actually make pretty decent money on it.
-Since signing up on 6/6, I’ve made over $350 using Amazon Turk.
-However, it wasn’t until my second week(6/09) where I actually began to understand how to do well on Amazon Turk.
+Since signing up, I’ve made over $1000 using Amazon Turk part time.
+Here’s a sample of when I was doing it often during my first few weeks of testing.

 In my first few days, I made $17.56 while doing 287 HITs.
 You can see that number soared in the following weeks as I began to concentrate on HITs that actually pay well.